mszostok/codeowners-validator/docs/development.md

 make build
 ```

-This command generates a binary named `codeowners-validator` in the root directory.
+This command generates a binary named `codeowners` in the root directory.

 [↑ Back to top](#table-of-contents)